 Is that darkness at the gumline decay or an amalgam tattoo?
 Plaque?
 Tartar?
 Before you worry that you have a medical condition such as oral cancer, continue reading to learn what this dark line is.

-The Thin Black Line | Dark Gumline
+The Thin Black Line at the base of a crown | Darkness at Gumline

-On the front teeth, metal crowns stand out, so dentists found a solution for helping the crown blend in with the rest of the smile; thus, the porcelain-fused-to-metal crown was born.
-Over time, as gums recede from a result of aging, periodontal disease, or aggressive brushing, a dark or black line is revealed at the base of the crowned tooth, right on the gum line.
+On the front teeth, metal crowns would stand out.
+Dentists eventually found a solution for helping a crown to blend in with the rest of the smile.
+This is how the porcelain-fused-to-metal crown was born.
+Unfortunately over time, the gum tissues will recede as a result of aging, periodontal disease, or aggressive brushing.
+Eventually, a dark or black line is revealed at the base of the crowned tooth, right on the gum line.
 When the dark line develops, the previously “seamless” look of your PFM crown is gone.

 Good or Bad: Porcelain-Fused-to-Metal Crowns

 Today, some patients have heard that PFM crowns are not good for their teeth.
 Many patients will ask whether they should have them removed and replaced with a non-metal porcelain crown.
 The short answer, is not necessarily: PFM crowns are not bad for your health.

 If a porcelain-fused-to-metal crown is strong, comfortable and properly functioning, it does not need to be removed.
 While some cheaper or significantly older PFM crowns will display darkness at the gumline, others will not.
 If it has what is called a porcelain “margin”, it will not reveal metal even after gum recession occurs.
 This is because special precautions were made when making the better version crown, to ensure that the black line never develops.